 If the game is repetitiive, just make it less boring

-On the platforming levels, the player controls Fiona as she shoots down ghouls’n’ghosts to get at their magic essence.
+On the platforming levels, the player controls Fiona as she shoots down ghouls’n’ghosts, in order get stronger through their magic essence.
 Interestingly, the essence has to be picked up and carefully carried to the cauldron, where it will slowly descend.
-The essence disappears quickly and is also lost if an enemy touches Fiona while carrying it.
-Sometimes, the magic essence ends up impossible to pick up because the enemy died under a table or a gravestone, the nerve of some people.
+The essence disappears quickly and is also lost if an enemy touches Fiona while she is carrying it.
+Sometimes, the magic essence ends up in places that are impossible to get to, because the enemy died under a table or a gravestone.
+The nerve of some people.

 Should one wish to design Hell, make it fun to play

-Fiona Rides Out is an interesting case in game design since it doesn’t particularly innovate in its ordinary shoot em up and platforming levels, but the broth is indeed a tasty one.
-Unfortunately several of its novel concepts aren’t perfectly designed: with the gameplay endlessly repeating between two simple style of gameplays, it ends up being a bit repetitive, but offers enough variation to not worn out its welcome and remains relatively enjoyable, Hell being the one exception.
+Fiona Rides Out is an interesting case in game design since it doesn’t particularly innovate in its ordinary shoot em up and platforming levels, but its broth is indeed a tasty one.
+Unfortunately several of its concepts aren’t very well thought out concepts: with gameplay endlessly repeating between two simple style of gameplays, it ends up being a bit repetitive, even though featuring only twelve levels.

 It does offer enough variation to not worn out its welcome and remains relatively enjoyable, with Hell being the one exception.
 To this day, there is something about Fiona Rides Out that makes me choose it over Cauldron.
 Overall, Ian Gray’s title is less repetitive and overall easier to control, as well as being less macabre.
 Perhaps a bit less tightly designed and more plain, sure.